 - Will vs. Insurance Policy.
 You must name the right beneficiary on your life insurance policy and in your will.
 Even if it is the same person receiving all money you must place the proper name in each legal document.
 If you want a separate individual to receive life insurance money and another to be the beneficiary of your estate you must state this in each individual document.

 - Updating Information.
-You need to review your life insurance policy each year and update accordingly as life changes.
+You need to review your life insurance policy each year and update it accordingly as life changes.
 If you get divorced you need to make sure your ex-spouse is not still listed as a beneficiary, or if you decide later on to leave the money for a child to use for college the name of the beneficiary needs to be changed to the child’s name.
 Constantly updating information is very important.

 - Forgetting Details.
 If you want to divide life insurance amongst a number of individuals you need to add specific information in regards to how you want the money divided.
 Do you want it divided equally among all children?
 Do you want grandchildren to receive a specific amount?
 Creating a detailed list of how to divide the life insurance policy is not something to neglect.